EnriqueMartinezI4/pim-docs/manipulate_pim_data/catalog_structure/how_to_add_a_custom_unit_of_measure.rst

       units:
         MICROMETER: micrometer

-Clear the cache and try it out
+Clear the cache, install assets and try it out
 ---------------------------------

 Delete all translation files inside of ``/public/js/translation/``.

-Clear app cache with this command:
+Clear app cache and install assets with these commands:

 .. code-block:: bash

 	php bin/console cache:clear
+	php bin/console pim:installer:assets

+Clearing cache browser is necessary

 Try to create a new attribute in Akeneo frontend with metric as the attribute type.